-Students eligible for GI Bill® benefits should to go www.marian.edu/current-students/registrar/gi-bill-benefits-information to obtain information on using these education benefits at Marian University.
+Students eligible for GI Bill® benefits should visiting our GI Bill® benefits webpage for more information on using these education benefits at Marian University.

 Marian University does not impose any penalty, including the assessment of late fees, the denial of access to classes, libraries, or other institutional facilities, or require that covered students borrow additional funds, if the student is covered and unable to meet financial obligations to Marian University due to any delayed disbursement funding from the VA under Chapter 31 or 33.
-GI Bill is a registered trademark of the U.S. Department of Veterans Affairs (VA).
+GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).